Devon Great Consols: World's most productive copper mine

 The railway was closed when the mine stopped production.
 Most of the track was removed and sold as scrap after the mine was closed in 1903.
 Some track was re-laid and some portions of the line were re-opened in the 1920s.
-Rail connections to Bedford United mine, Wheal Anna Maria and to the arsenic works were restored, however with narrow gauge track replacing the original standard gauge.
+Rail connections to Bedford United mine, to Wheal Anna Maria and to the arsenic works were restored, but with narrow gauge track replacing the original standard gauge.
 The rail line between Devon Great Consols and Wheal Emma was never disturbed.
-A later connection between Wheal Fanny and the new arsenic works was created circa 1920s.
+A later connection between Wheal Fanny and the new arsenic works was created around the 1920s.
 Much of what remains of the railway and its associated structures have scheduled monument status.

-Since the mine was so productive, it was necessary for the company to build its own facilities at Morwellham Quay to handle the ore.
-Between 1856 and 1858, the mining company built its own Great Dock and quay at Morwellham.
-The company had built its railway with an incline for its last half-mile to the quay at Morwellham.
-Cars were lowered two at a time onto the incline where the power to move them on came from a steam engine.
+Since the mine was so productive, the company had to build its own facilities at Morwellham Quay to handle the ore.
+Between 1856 and 1858, it built its own Great Dock and quay at Morwellham.
+It had an incline for its last half-mile to the quay at Morwellham.
+Cars were lowered two at a time onto the incline, where the power to move them on came from a steam engine.
 They passed through a tunnel and onto viaducts built on the quay.
 After the mine's closure, the track was removed and the tunnel infilled; this was partially restored in 2007.
 The engine house and associated structures survive, as does the incline.
 The Devon Great Consols dock was restored in the latter part of the 20th century with the bollards and portions of a crane from the quay surviving.
 Most of the structures have scheduled monument status.

 Copper gives way to arsenic

-By 1884, the quality of the copper ore produced at Devon Great Consols was poor, yielding more arsenic than copper.
+By 1884, the quality of the copper ore produced at Devon Great Consols was poor, and it yielded more arsenic than copper.
 After being sorted by the mine's bal maidens, the copper ore was sent to south Wales to be smelted.
 The company began exploring the possibility of tin deposits at the mine but found none.